Estadio El Campín: History

 In 1934, Jorge Eliécer Gaitán, then-mayor of Bogotá, had the idea to build a stadium for the pleasure of the citizens of Bogotá, taking advantage of the occasion provided by Bogotá's 400th anniversary, and also to host the 1938 Bolivarian Games.
 Until the opening of Estadio El Campín, the only major football ground in the city was the relatively small La Merced ground.
 Shortly after, then-councilman Luis Camacho offered a land to the city of Bogotá where the new stadium could be constructed.

 At the time of the first Colombian Professional Football championship (1948 Campeonato Profesional), the stadium's capacity was of 23,500 seated persons.
 The stadium has been remodeled many times, and although the stadium's maximum capacity reached a maximum of 62,500 at 1968, capacity has since been decreased over time through various renovations.

 The first game hosted at El Campín was a soccer match between Ecuador and Colombia, on August 10, 1938; Colombia lost 2–1.
 Millonarios has called El Campín their home ground since 1938, Santa Fe has played there since 1951.
 El Campín has been used several times to host matches of the Colombia national team, most notably the Copa América 2001 final against Mexico.
 El Campín was one of the many football grounds that could have been affected by FIFA's decision to forbid playing international football in places located above 2500 meters above sea level, but FIFA has since allowed international FIFA games in this stadium.

+In recent years, the stadium has also incorporated technological systems related to crowd management and security during large-scale sporting events.
+In 2021, El Campín was used as a pilot venue for facial recognition and biometric identity verification systems during football events.
+The initiative, coordinated by Colombia's National Civil Registry and the National Police, aimed to strengthen access control and security measures during large-scale sporting events.